Kapral67/FamilyDirectory/README.md

         - This may take awhile, so please be patient

-    3. If you used the `stage.bash` script to build this repo, then `AdminClient` is already built for you

-        - Before continuing, you need to create the root member
+    3. Before continuing, you need to create the root member

         - The `AdminClient` has the capability to walk you through this